patrickscottd/codeworld/web/help/GuideUnit2.md

 Plumbing
 --------

-**Plumbing** is the process of adding extra arguments as they are needed to route values from the equations where they are originally in scope to any other of the equations they will be needed.
+**Plumbing** is the process of adding extra arguments, as they are needed, in your program, and routing them from the equations where they are originally in scope to any of the other equations they will be needed.
+Plumbing is getting the pipeline of your program in order, so that it flows smoothly.The key idea behind plumbing is to get the right information to the relevant places in your program, and to make sure that the right arguments get passed on to where they are needed elsewhere in the program.

 It is an inherent step in the Top Down Design method you learned about in Unit 1.
+In Top Down Design, you started with the big picture and worked your way down to the specifics, so as to understand the details of the program's components and what each part needs.
+It's also helps keeping you from getting overwhelmed with every detail at the beginning.
+You fill the details in in time.

+Plumbing is one part of the process of filling in those details.
+It is reserved for the middle levels of heirarchical decomposition

-In Top Down Design, you start with the big picture and work your way down to the details, so as to not overwhelm yourself.
-You divide it up into several digestible chunks, then further subdivide those chunks and so on, until you've defined everything in your program
+You divide your program up into several digestible chunks, then further subdivide those chunks and so on, until you've laid out the outline of everything in your program.
+Then you work in reverse, defining the relevant functions and variables one step at a time

-The key idea behind plumbing is that the values get passed on to where they are needed

 Once you've written programs where you have defined your own functions, you'll need to go back through and make sure that every function has an argument, and